Meet EPA Scientist Sandy Raimondo, Ph.D.

 What is the importance of ecological modeling?

 Ecosystems are some of the most complex things that we can try to wrap our brains around.
 An organism’s body is contained within itself, and we can dissect it and pull it apart to see how it works.
-But, when you go outside of the organism and you look at things in an ecological context, you’re dealing with many interactions; interactions with the physical environment, with other organisms, with plants and animals, and with unpredictable events.
+But, when you go outside of the organism and you look at things in an ecological context, you’re dealing with many interactions; interactions with the physical environment, with other types of plants and animals, and with unpredictable environmental events.
 In a way, it’s just a complex puzzle.
 There’s no way that we could dissect the ecosystem and really see what’s communicating with what at any given point in time.
-So, we have to rely on models to fill in those holes.
-Then we can try to build the puzzle with those modeled pieces.
+So, we have to rely on models to describe patterns, relationships, and fill in holes where data are lacking.
+Then we can try to see the puzzle picture with those modeled pieces.

 Can you tell us about your background?